As seen in:

 6. End your coaching cover letter with an offer

-- Request the interview.
+- Request a call or an interview.

 - Make them look forward to the meeting.